zachkirsch/JumboSmash/README.md

 yarn install
 ```

-Running the app will:
+Running the app will open a new window to run the packager (if it's not already
-  1. Open a new window to run the packager (if it's not already running)
+running)

-  2. Keep the current window watching for changes to the typescript, and it will
+In a separate window, you can run `yarn watch` to watch for changes to the
-     automatically compile to javascript when necessary
+typescript, and automatically compile to javascript when necessary

 #### iOS

 For iOS, the simulator does not have to already be running.
+If it's not, running this command will launch the simulator.

 ```
 yarn run ios